 Dysphagia can have detrimental, life-threatening effects.
 In addition to potential choking hazards, swallowing disorders can also cause aspiration pneumonia, plus dehydration and nutritional challenges.3

 Safe, nutritional mealtime options are critical.
 Food and beverage thickening agents are an essential ingredient on your loved one’s menu to prompt proper swallowing and intake of calories and nutrients.4 Foods can be thickened or thinned to individual requirements and many foods can be used to change a liquid to a different consistency.
-The amount of thickening agent needed to reach a certain food consistency varies depending on the food being thickened and on the thickening agent used.5 Thick-It® provides dysphagia nutrition solutions that are easy to use and consume, including a complete line of thickeners, beverages, and purées.
+The amount of thickening agent needed to reach a certain food consistency varies depending on the food being thickened and on the thickening agent used.5 The Thick-It® brand provides dysphagia nutrition solutions that are easy to use and consume, including a complete line of thickeners, beverages, and purees.

 It is important to create an inviting mealtime environment.
 When serving meals to a dysphagia patient, look for an environment of peace and quiet that is free from distractions.
 Serve the food on small plates as anything larger may intimidate your friend or loved one.
 Make sure fluids are always present and that they are the proper viscosity to aid swallowing and digestion.6